top of page

 Nicht brauchen + Infinitiv mit zu

-Indicates that something is not necessary or not required.
+Means that something is not necessary.

 Example: Im Haushalt brauchte ich in den Jahren vor dem Abitur nicht zu helfen.
 (In the household, I didn't need to help in the years before the Abitur.)